 The Alcohol etc. (Scotland) Act 2010 introduced a number of restrictions on discounts and special offers related to alcohol products.
 Promoters are therefore urged to seek legal advice before carrying out alcohol promotions in Scotland.

-While CAP cannot give legal advice and the ASA is not responsible for enforcing this legislation per se, promoters who do not take reasonable steps to prevents ads for certain types of promotion appearing in Scotland or include a prominent disclaimer making clear that the promotion is not available in Scotland, could be considered in breach of the Code (See ‘Alcohol, Guidance on Impact of Alcohol etc. (Scotland) Act on Alcoholic Drinks Promotions (non-broadcast and broadcast)’).
+While CAP cannot give legal advice and the ASA is not responsible for enforcing this legislation per se, promoters who do not take reasonable steps to prevents ads for certain types of promotion appearing in Scotland and Northern Ireland, or fail to include a prominent disclaimer making clear that the promotion is not available in these places, could be considered in breach of the Code.

 More on